Gary Woodland betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.388 Strokes Gained: Approach the Green in his past five tournaments.

-- Woodland has an average of -0.638 Strokes Gained: Around-the-Green in his past five tournaments.
+- He has an average of -0.638 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of 0.301 Strokes Gained: Putting in his past five tournaments.
+- Woodland has an average of 0.301 Strokes Gained: Putting in his past five tournaments.

 - Woodland has averaged 0.460 Strokes Gained: Total in his past five tournaments.